BenHSiegel/microspherearray/README.md

 # microspherearray
-Labview, python and matlab code for generating and controlling an array of microspheres
+Python and matlab code for generating and controlling an array of microspheres